Ctere1/react-native-chat/README.md

  After these steps install the [Expo Go](https://expo.dev/go) mobile app from the Google Play Store or Apple App Store on your testing device.
 This app allows you to run and test React Native applications built with Expo.

  > [!Warning]
    Do not forget to setup `.env` file for Firebase connection.
-Please see the [doc](https://firebase.google.com/docs/firestore/quickstart)
+Please see the [doc](https://firebase.google.com/docs/firestore/quickstart) or see this [comment](https://github.com/Ctere1/react-native-chat/issues/1#issuecomment-2414810841)

 ## 🏗️Building Guide